 Enjoy the museum’s exhibit area of 3,000 sq. ft., where displays teach about the heydays of the summer resort, with its electricity generated by Lake Bella Vista.
 You will also learn about a famous underground night-club, the several hundred privately owned summer cottages and much more spanning Bella Vista’s past 100 years of history.

 Come see this unusual museum for yourself.
-We are open Wednesday through Sunday, 12:00 noon to 4:00 pm.
+We are open year round, Wednesday through Sunday, 1:00 pm to 5:00 pm.
 Special arrangements can be made for group tours and programs.
 The museum is owned and operated by the Bella Vista Historical Society, a 501(c)(3) non-profit corporation.
 Admission is free.
 Our all-volunteer staff loves our history and wants to make your visit a memorable one!